nunit/docs/docs/articles/nunit/getting-started/dotnet-core-and-dotnet-standard.md

 - Are you using version 3.8.0 or newer of the NuGet package?
 - Do your tests target .NET Core or the full .NET Framework? (see above)
 - Have you added a Package Reference to `Microsoft.NET.Test.Sdk`?
 - Have you restarted Visual Studio?
-It is still a bit tempermental.
+It is still a bit temperamental.

 #### My tests multi-target .NET Core and .NET Framework, why can't I run both in Visual Studio